-John R. Mock graduated with his Bachelor of Architectural Engineering in 1958 from the University of Detroit.
+John R. Mock graduated with his Bachelor of Architectural Engineering in 1957 from the University of Detroit.
 His first on-the-job experience was with Chaffee Roofing Company in Detroit (1953).
 Prior to graduation he was employed by Victor Gruen Asso., Inc (1954-1955), he would gain experience working on large shopping centers.
-Before joining the US Army, he would work short stints with Palmquest and Wright (1955), Gifffels and Rossitti (1956) and Smith Hinchman and Gryles (1957).
+Before going on active duty as an ROTC commissioned officer in the US Army, he would work short stints with Palmquest and Wright (1955), Gifffels and Rossitti (1956) and Smith Hinchman and Gryles (1957).
 Following his tour of duty, Mock would return to Detroit to a depressed labor market.
 His parents, having moved to San Diego for retirement, asked him to join them on the coast.

 Upon arriving in San Diego, John interviewed with three of the burgeoning city's largest firms (Paderewski, Mitchell and Dean; Richard George Wheeler; and Frank Hope) all on the same day.
 John was hired by Frank Hope's firm where he would gain much-needed experience (1958-1963).
 Here he would design a number of the firm's progressive designs (Timken Museum, Steel House, Chuck Hope Residence and more).